kamijean/exploring-git/README.md

 17) Rebase the rebase branch into master (make sure to view the changes made to the repo, it should have text added to it)

+18) Fix the conflicts by only keeping the text you wrote, not the text from the branch (This text will disappear :()

-18) Add and commit your changes to the repo
+19) Add and commit your changes to the repo

-19) Put text into the stash p tags and then stash the changes
+20) Put text into the stash p tags and then stash the changes

-20) Merge the merge branch into the master branch (make sure to view the changes made to the repo, it should have text added to it)
+21) Merge the merge branch into the master branch (make sure to view the changes made to the repo, it should have text added to it)

-21) Add and commit if there are any changes to the repo
+22) Add and commit if there are any changes to the repo

-22) Pop from the stash
+23) Pop from the stash

-23) Add and commit if there are any changes to the repo
+24) Add and commit if there are any changes to the repo

-24) Put text into the remove p tags
+25) Put text into the remove p tags

-25) Reset the repository
+26) Reset the repository

-26) Add and commit if there are any changes to the repo
+27) Add and commit if there are any changes to the repo

-27) Create a gitignore file in the main section of the project
+28) Create a gitignore file in the main section of the project

-28) Ignore all the .txt files (and if you have a mac ignore the DS_Store files)
+29) Ignore all the .txt files (and if you have a mac ignore the DS_Store files)

-29) Add and commit if there are any changes to the repo
+30) Add and commit if there are any changes to the repo

 ### Extra Learning
 Free Git Tutorials